yurikotakamiya/hlh_utils/frontend/DEV_GUIDE.md

 ## 🔁 Notes

-- All ingestion jobs are scheduled via Jenkins in `jenkins/`
+- Ingestion jobs are scheduled via Jenkins in the `jenkins/` directory
-- All scraped content is saved to `data/` folder in HTML + JSON format
+- Scraped data is saved to the `data/` folder in HTML and JSON format
-- Logs and runtime metadata stored inside respective container folders
+- Logs and runtime metadata are stored inside the appropriate containers